 - Since there is no modern thorn letter, we change “ye” to “the” with the “th” in italics to indicate it has been altered: “the.”

 - We expand abbreviations, using italics to indicate the letters omitted in the original.
 Letters that were superscript are lowered without being italicized.

 - Brevigraphs like “&” or “&c” are preserved as is.

 So, to put into practice a lovely example of biblical text:

 “And God sayde: let there be a firmament betwene the waters: and let it make a diuision betwene waters and waters.
 And God made the firmament, and set a diuision betwene the waters which were vnder the firmament and the waters that were aboue the firmament.
 And it was so.
 And God called the firmament, Heauen.
 The euenynge also and the mornyng was made the second daye.”

 Every project will have its own transcription needs, and what works for The Collation might not work for you.
 But now, at least, we’ve shared what we do and our reasoning behind it!

 Update February 12: My thanks to Goran, whose eagle eye caught my mistranscription of “Heauen” as “Heaven” (now corrected).
-It just goes to show the most important thing about transcribing texts: as much as you focus on remaining faithful to original orthography and spelling, it’s awfully hard not to automatically “correct” such things!
+It just goes to show the most important thing about transcribing texts: as much as you focus on remaining faithful to original orthography and spelling, it’s awfully hard not to automatically “correct” such things!notes

 - Yes, there is a Unicode symbol that resembles the long-s, and some computer fonts also offer options akin to the long-s, but these are not standard and often do not render properly on all computers.
 Not to mention the fact that over-zealous transcribers sometimes end up using mathematical symbols instead!